|Nutritional Guidelines (per serving)|

 Remove chicken from the marinade.
 Grill 6 minutes per side, until tender and fully cooked.
 Garnish with cilantro leaves and serve.

-If you are still concerned, a better idea would probably be to make up an extra batch of the marinade that you don't use for the raw chicken and just heat that up in a small saucepan before serving.
-If you choose to do this, you could even sweat the onions, garlic, and ginger in a little vegetable oil for a few minutes, then add the vinegar, soy sauce, honey, and sesame oil, and simmer for a minute to heat it through before serving.
+- If you are still concerned, a better idea would probably be to make up an extra batch of the marinade that you don't use for the raw chicken and just heat that up in a small saucepan before serving.
+If you choose to do this, you could even sweat the onions, garlic and ginger in a little vegetable oil for a few minutes and then add the vinegar, soy sauce, honey and sesame oil and simmer for a minute to heat it through before serving.

 - Since not everyone is a fan of cilantro, flat-leaf parsley would be a reasonable substitute.
 You can also substitute gluten-free tamari for the soy sauce if you wish.